bonfire-networks/bonfire-app/docs/HACKING.md

 You may also want to put this in the appropriate place in your system so your choice of flavour is remembered for next time (eg. `~/.bashrc` or `~/.zshrc`)

+- Make sure docker daemon is running if you chose a docker managed setup.

 - Then run `just config` to initialise some config.

 ### Configure